SofaComplianceRobotics/docs-support/blog/2025-12-sofa-robotics-realease-v25.12.md

     <img className="centered" src={action_swap_button} width="70%"/>
     <figcaption>Swap action button</figcaption>

-4. Scene Graph Window: You can now click on a component or a node to **highlight** it in the viewport.
+4. Scene Graph Window: You can now click on a component or a node to **highlight** it in the 3D view.

     <img className="centered" src={sofa_robotics_highlights} width="100%"/>
     <figcaption>Highlight objects in the viewport</figcaption>